Smart Phone: Social or not Social? Friend or Foe?

 Once we start turning to smartphones as a substitute for social interactions, even when we are actually in close physical proximity or engage in conversation; or bouncing between a smartphone and the people whose physical presence we share, things can become problematic.

 Cell phones make us promises that are like gifts from a benevolent genie—that we will never have to be alone, that we will never be bored, that we can put our attention wherever we want it to be, and that we can multitask, which is perhaps the most seductive of all.
 That ability to put your attention wherever you want it to be has become the thing people want most in their social interactions—that feeling that you don’t have to commit yourself 100 percent and you can avoid the terror that there will be a moment in an interaction when you’ll be bored.
+Many, whether they admit it or not will use their smartphones to Stream HD sex every day at hdpornvideo.xxx and other adult sites, even if they could have possibly got some that night.

 The danger is that avoiding the pressures and expectations of face-to-face interactions can become endemic.
 Living out emotions, being wholly present to another person, and even risking boredom are important to healthy human interaction.
 Those shared moments create meaning for us.
 We learn things about ourselves and about others by looking into another person’s eyes and viewing the world through their eyes.